PmagPy/PmagPy/setup_scripts/README.md

 - Use pip to install required packages
   - `pip install future matplotlib numpy scipy pandas`
 - Use pip to install wxPython
-  - `pip install --upgrade --pre -f https://wxpython.org/Phoenix/snapshot-builds/ wxPython`
+  - `pip install --upgrade -f https://wxpython.org/Phoenix/snapshot-builds/ wxPython`
-- Install Basemap # see https://github.com/matplotlib/basemap/issues/251 for details
-  - `brew install geos`
-  - `sudo -H pip3 install https://github.com/matplotlib/basemap/archive/v1.1.0.tar.gz`
 - Use pip to install Pyinstaller
   - `pip install git+https://github.com/pyinstaller/pyinstaller.git`
 - Then you can generate a .spec file and run Pyinstaller, as explained above!